brianrayxu/EC601-OpenSource-Project3/README.md

 # EC601-OpenSource-Project3
 Project 3 opensource implementation of Jitsi Meet

+As you can see, there is no code in this project.
+The code is all online on the Jitsi Meet webpage.
 ## Phase 1: Open Source Implementation
 The specific implementation used is a Docker Container running a basic Jitsi Meet Server.